exercism/arturo/docs/TESTS.md

 # Tests

-This track uses the [unitt unit-testing framework][unitt] which should be installed automatically when you run the tests.
+This track uses the [unitt unit-testing framework][unitt].

-Some tests are skipped by default when working offline, but all tests are run by the online test runner.
+Each exercise will have a similar structure as seen below:

 ```
-.../arturo/hello-world
 HELP.md
 README.md
 src